Naltrexone is used to treat both opioid and alcohol addiction.

 How Is Naltrexone Administered?

-Naltrexone can be administered in either the form of a daily pill, an extended release injection that lasts about a month, or an implant that can last two to six months.
+Naltrexone can be administered in either the form of a daily pill, an extended-release injection that lasts about a month, or an implant that can last two to six months.
 There are risks and benefits to each administration.
 In the daily pill form, a user must take it once every morning in order for it to be effective each day.
 That leaves more potential for errors or “non-compliance,” giving users the choice to abstain from the pill one day in order to feel the full effects of an opioid.
 If a user struggles to maintain self-control without assistance, this might present a problem.
-However, it will allow for a user to access the pain relieving effects of an opioid within about 24 hours if she becomes injured.
+However, it will allow for a user to access the pain-relieving effects of an opioid within about 24 hours if she becomes injured.
 It also gives users more freedom.
-If, for example, someone’s goal is to moderate his usage rather than stop completely—for example, if he wanted to still use opioids occasionally but not enough to develop a physical dependence—he could potentially use it for that more harm-reduction oriented purpose.
+If someone’s goal is to moderate his usage rather than stop completely—for example, if he wanted to still use opioids occasionally but not enough to develop a physical dependence—he could potentially use it for that more harm-reduction-oriented purpose.